 Video of the Day

-Pomegranate juice is a delicious and exotic drink that contains iron, potassium, calcium, magnesium, phosphorous, manganese, zinc, B vitamins and vitamin C. Compared with most other fruit juices, pomegranate juice has high levels of antioxidants, particularly polyphenols, that may reduce cholesterol and plaque in your arteries.
+Pomegranate juice is a delicious drink that contains iron, potassium, calcium, magnesium, phosphorous, manganese, zinc, B vitamins and vitamin C. Compared with most other fruit juices, pomegranate juice has high levels of antioxidants, particularly polyphenols, that may reduce cholesterol and plaque in your arteries.
 Pomegranate juice may enhance sexual performance of males, according to research by C.P.
 Forest published in the "International Journal of Impotence Research" in 2007.
-This juice is very sweet and has a highly concentrated amount of sugars that may rapidly increase your blood-sugar levels if you are diabetic.
+This juice is very sweet and has a highly concentrated amount of sugars that may rapidly increase your blood-sugar levels if you have diabetes.
 Talk with your doctor about drinking pomegranate juice if you are taking any medications, since pomegranate juice may interfere with or potentiate the effects from the drug.